dabln/Sparkify/README.md

     `python run.py`
 - Go to http://0.0.0.0:3001/ in a browser.

+To run the PySpark notebook (see 'files' below):
+- Bring the pyspark Jupyter notebook to infrastructure able to execute PySpark code.
+- An AWS S3 link to the dataset used can be found in the notebook, section `Gather data`.
+- The `sparkify.db` saved when running the code is expected by the web app in the folder `data`.

 ## Files:
 Folder `analysis` contains the Jupyter notebook for the PySpark Churn analysis.